 —Kelsey Bell, 24

-And the worst part isn’t that we aren’t equipped to deal with it.
+And the worst part isn’t that we aren’t ready for it.
 It’s that nobody knows how to talk about money.
-Even the professionals.
+Even professionals.

 While in the hospital and in subsequent treatment, Bell says nobody talked about money.